Monday, August 17, 2015

 When Italy entered World War I in 1915 the Alps became a scene of heavy fighting.
 On the spot was Edwin F. Weigle, cameraman for the Chicago Tribune and one of the first cinematographers to film this new type of mountain warfare.
 The films that he brought back to the United States were edited into his succesful movie The German Side of the War, described in our latest book American Cinematographers in the Great War

 Weigle filming warfare in the Alps.
-Official photograph in the collection of the Austrian State Archives
+Colorized official photograph in the collection of the Austrian State Archives

 A remarkable picture of Weigle filming the First World War recently was discovered by the authors in the online archives of the Austrian State Archives.
 The picture was taken in June 1915 when Weigle was present in the opening rounds of the war between the Austrian and Italian army.
 Weigle traveled to the Trentino where he shot most of his scenes, and he also visited the area around Lake Garda.
 He had a close call when standing in a trench with four Austrian officers an Italian shell bursted nearby.
 Weigle's film demonstrated how the beautiful Alpine mountain landscape was rearranged and devastated by modern warfare.
 The scenes made quite an impression when his film was exhibited in the United States in August 1915.
 Here are some lines with Weigle's personal comments, taken from the theater program of his film The German Side of the War: